julienlebren/elastic_app_search/README.md

 Param | Type | Description
 ----- | ---- | -------------
-score | double | The relevance of the result
+score | double | The relevance of the result id | String | The original document ID returned when searching a meta-engine engine | String | The source engine name returned when searching a meta-engine

 #### ElasticResultSnippet